mozzarellaV8/agora-marketplace/MarketSizes.md

 # Endnotes

 <sup>1</sup> The case is actually that there were _many_ more than 3 darknet markets at any given time.
-But many were not large enough to warrant attention.
+But most were not large enough to warrant attention.
 For this analysis, consideration of 3 markets defined as major would suffice.
-This can also be confirmed by searching [deepdotweb](http://deepdotweb.com) or consulting the appropriate [reddit](http://reddit.com/r/darknetmarkets) forums.
+Support for this can be found by searching [deepdotweb](http://deepdotweb.com) or consulting the appropriate [reddit](http://reddit.com/r/darknetmarkets) forums.

 <sup>2</sup>_While not a perfect comparison with the situation faced by Agora, the point I'm trying to make is that if a major resource suddenly disappeared, what effect would that have?_